Can You Microwave Dog Food? Does It Improve Dog Food?

 How Do I Microwave My Dog’s Food?

 First, never microwave the food while it’s in the can.
 Metal cannot go in the microwave, so transfer the food from the can to a microwave-safe dish first.
 You may want to cover this dish so the food doesn’t splatter.

-Microwave the food in 10–20-second intervals until it reaches your desired temperature.
-Food between 93° and 103°F is ideal.
+Microwave the food at medium power in 10–20-second intervals until it reaches your desired temperature.
+Food between 93°F and 102°F is ideal.

 Remember to mix the food.
 Microwaving can cause hot spots.
 One portion may feel cool while a blistering pocket is waiting underneath it.
-Stir the food until it’s warm, and there are no hot spots that could burn your dog’s mouth.
+Stir the food until it’s warm and there are no hot spots that could burn your dog’s mouth.

 Alternatives to Microwaving